 Tom has suffered from a rare type of kidney disease, atypical haemolytic uraemic syndrome, since the age of five.

-It left the schoolboy, from Ruislip in Greater London, needing nightly dialysis.'So selfless'
+It left the schoolboy, from Ruislip in Greater London, needing nightly dialysis.

 Tom's mother Vicky said: "Those years on dialysis were very stressful and restrictive on our lives.

 "I needed to change his dressings before attaching him to the machine and also had to give him weekly injections.
 It was heartbreaking knowing how much Tom disliked all of this, but we had no choice as his kidneys weren't working and we had to filter his blood."